giannetti/warservicebureau/_texts/cubberleycc-annotated.md

 ## Earl Reed Silvers to Mary Ann Bowers (Mrs. Isaac N. Cubberley), October 2, 1918

-### Page: 13
+<p class="small centered"> - Page: 13 - </p>

 <p class="right">October 2 1 9 1 8</p>
 Mrs. I. N. Cubberley,<br>44 S. Fifth Ave.,<br>Long Branch,N.J.<br>
 <p class="left">My dear Mrs. Cubberley:</p>

 Thank you very much for your letter of September 30th.
 I can wait until October 12th for the picture of Chester but in order to appear in our magazine it will have to be here by that date.
 Chester's picture and biography will appear in the October issue of the Rutgers Alumni Quarterly.
 If you will let us know how many copies you wish to have we shall be very pleased to send them to you free of charge.
 We can at least do that much for the mother of one of our Rutgers boys who has made the big sacrifice.
-I am _inclosing_ [sic] a list of questions about Chester.
+I am inclosing a list of questions about Chester.
 If you will fill them out and return them to me at once I shall be able to include a story of his life with the photograph.
 I thank you for your interest.

 <p class="indent-1">Very sincerely yours,</p>